sjackman/white-spruce-organelles-paper/README.md

 introns.
 All coding genes are single copy, except *psbI* and *ycf12*, which occur twice.
 All tRNA genes are single copy, except *trnH-GUG*, *trnI-CAU*, *trnS-GCU* and *trnT-GGU*, which occur twice.
 All rRNA genes are single copy.

+Each copy of the inverted repeat (IR) is 445 bp in size, much smaller than most plants, but typical of *Pinaceae* ([Lin, 2010][]).
+The two copies of the IR are identical except for a single mismatching base.
+The IR contains a single gene, the tRNA *trnI-CAU*.

 All 114 genes of the Norway spruce plastid genome ([NC_021456][]) are present in the white spruce plastid genome.
 The genomes of the white spruce plastid and